The noble cause Bloodmates and Neptune are Bridging the Blood Donor Gap with an App.

-Across countries, continents, nationalities and other cultural borders, Neptune Software and Bloodmates have joined hands in harmony to make donating blood and saving lives a lot easier.
-In this video recorded at the Neptune Festival, hear the personal story of Abesh Bhattacharjee, Sr. Solutions Architect at Neptune, and the volunteer actions he has taken to jump start the app.
+Across countries, continents, nationalities and other cultural borders, Neptune Software and noble cause Bloodmates have joined hands in harmony to make donating blood and saving lives a lot easier.
+In this video recorded at the Neptune Festival, hear the personal story of Abesh Bhattacharjee, Senior Solutions Architect at Neptune Software, and the volunteer actions he has taken to jump-start the app.

 Scarcity of Blood Donations and Lack of Donors.

 Bloodmates is working to combat the scarcity of blood donations in the West Bengal and Gujarat regions of India.
 Since 2016, They have been working free of charge around the year, operated only by a Facebook group and social media outreach.
 Bloodmates have been able to tap 3,500 regular donors and 150 donors in the area, and this database has been the backbone of Bloodmates.
 As of now, the noble cause Bloodmates has more than 30 volunteers who work incessantly to improve the lives of patients who require blood in their most desperate hours.

 Abesh explains that in the past, donor information was collected via an open Google Form into their database.
 However, since most of this data is free form entry, searching through this is tough because the data is prone to variations of spellings for geographical locations, names, and other human errors.
 Therefore, the search for a particular blood type within a certain radius can become extremely cumbersome.
 Additionally, once locating potential donors, their eligibility depends on many factors, such as their last blood donation date.

 Today, the noble cause Bloodmates is in the process of venturing into rural areas where the awareness of blood types is low, and blood donations are rare.
 To encourage donations, they are planning awareness campaigns, and are issuing blood type cards to residents.
 Rural areas in India often do not have internet access, which makes efficient data collection impossible.